LeapBeyond/cli-mfa/README.md

 At a high level, it's possible that the optimal way to use the AWS CLI is from an EC2 instance within the environment with an appropriate instance role attached.
 This does pose the problem that you then need to be concerned with controlling access to that instance, and the audit trail of API calls will record the instance as the principal in calls, rather than the actual user.

-There is another complication with that scenario - in order to maintain the instance, and probably IAM assets around it's access, you need operate from outside the instance itself, probably from an administrator or developer's computer.
+There is another complication with that scenario - in order to maintain the instance, and probably IAM assets around it's access, you need to operate from outside the instance itself, probably from an administrator or developer's computer.

 Providing a fairly high level of access for a principal to act off their computer is a risky proposition.
 If you are willing to operate purely through the AWS console, then you can require MFA in addition to the user ID / password pair.
 We're interested though in good DevSecOps practices, and doing things manually through the console are not best practice.